 Select the account to assign the journal line item to.
 Some system accounts can't be selected in a Manual Journal.
 These include Accounts Receivable, Accounts Payable, Unpaid Expense Claims, Inventory accounts, Unrealised Currency Gains, Bank Revaluations and bank accounts.

-You can post directly to the Sales Tax account.
-Amounts coded directly to this account are included in your Sales Tax Summary.
+You can post directly to the VAT account.
+Amounts coded directly to this account are included in your VAT Reconciliation but not your VAT Return.

 You can add an account to your chart of accounts if a suitable one doesn't exist.

 The tax to apply to the line item amounts.
 It defaults to the tax rate assigned to the account you choose for each line item.
 The tax amount shown in the total depends on your selection in the 'Amounts are' field.

 If you've set up tracking and want to track individual items, select a tracking category option for each line item.
 The item is then included in any reports that are filtered by the tracking options you've chosen.

 You can click Add new tracking option to add another tracking option.
 It's added to the category and can be used for other transactions and reports.

 If you only use tracking on one side of your journal (debit or credit), Xero creates a balance entry using the Tracking Transfers system account.
 This means all accounts with manual journals balance on your Balance Sheet.
 The actual system account balance will always be 0.00.

 Debit and credit amounts

 When you post your journal, Xero automatically adds the tax amount to the VAT account.
 Xero prompts you if the debit and credit totals don’t match.

 You can use the inbuilt calculator to work out your debit and credit amounts.